-Method 1 – step by step photos on how to make instant oats uttapam
+Method 1 – how to make instant oats uttapam

 2. Add 2 tbsp. curd/ yogurt or 1.5 tsp lemon juice along with a pinch of soda.
 Pour enough water to make a batter of pouring consistency.
 Stir well.
 Rest for 5 mins.